Veteran actor Yusuf Husain has died at 73 - ExBulletin

 Veteran actor Yusuf Husain has died at 73

-Mumbai: Veteran actor Yusuf Husain, known for appearing in films like Cursed 2, Raeesand Sangam Road, died on Saturday due to COVID-19.
+Veteran actor Yusuf Husain, known for appearing in films like “Dhoom 2,” “Raees” and “Road to Sangam,” died of COVID-19 on Saturday.
 He was 73 years old.

-The actor died at Lilavati Hospital here, Husain’s son-in-law, filmmaker Hansal Mehta, told PTI.
+The actor died in Lilavati hospital here, Husain’s son-in-law, filmmaker Hansal Mehta said PTI.

-Mehta took to Twitter and wrote an emotional note for the actor, recalling how Husain had helped him financially after his feature film Shahidwas blocked after two hours.

 Sources